-Learn the skill, get licensed, and you can talk to people all over the world.
+Learn to use a ham radio, get licensed, and talk to people all over the world.

 Treasure hunting with Global Positioning System (GPS) devices.

-Do the research and write about the things you want to learn.
+Do the research and write about the things you want to learn and do.

-Writing is a great hobby to practice all the time.
+Get prepared for what is coming.
 Turn off the T.V. and read or write.

 Learn how to make useful items and understand your environment.

 Read anything you can get your hands on